Complaints about car finance commission

 As well as the FCA’s review, there is ongoing legal action involving complaints about commission arrangements in motor finance that could have an impact on our work on complaints that involve similar issues.

-While both the FCA review and court proceedings take place, we’ll continue to accept and investigate complaints.
-We want to make sure we:
+While the FCA review and court proceedings take place, we’ll continue to progress the cases that are with us as far as we can.

 Putting things right